Logbook and Ranking Help/FAQs

 - Can I be captain for more than one team?

-At the moment, it is only possible to be the captain for one team at a time.
+It is only possible to be the captain for one team at a time.

 - Can I add team members who don't have their own Logbook?